-I’d planned our itinerary for the next ten days, booked all the Airbnb’s along the way, planned every outfit, and was ready for our family road trip across the country.
-But, I couldn’t have planned this.
-Hear the story of an unexpected journey, and hopefully find your own path in,
+I’d planned our itinerary for the next ten days, booked all the Airbnb’s along the way, picked out every outfit, and was ready for our family road trip across the country.
+But, I couldn’t have planned what actually happened.

 DAY 1 – Travis the Mechanic and Midnight in New Mexico

 “Are you going to be able to enjoy this vacation?” someone asked me, knowing it would end with leaving my daughter thousands of miles away.

 “I sure hope so,” I answered since we, after the whirlwind that is Senior year, really needed this vacation to be a vacation.